Fixpoint Theory -- Upside Down: Applications

-\begin{example} We modify \autoref{ex:bisim-1} and consider a function $a$ where $a(x,u) = 0$ and all other values are $1$.
+\begin{exa} We modify Example~\ref{ex:bisim-1} and consider a function $a$ where $a(x,u) = 0$ and all other values are $1$.
 Again $a$ is a pre-fixpoint of $\mathcal{B}$ and $\nu \mathcal{B} \le a$ (since only reflexive pairs are in the bisimilarity).
 However $\nu \mathcal{B}_a^* \neq \emptyset$, since $\{(x,u)\}$ is a post-fixpoint.
-This is a counterexample to completeness discussed after \autoref{thm:soundness}.
+This is a counterexample to completeness discussed after Theorem~\ref{th:soundness}.

 Intuitively speaking, the states $y,u$ over-approximate and claim that they are bisimilar, although they are not.
 (This is permissible for a pre-fixpoint.)
 This tricks $x,u$ into thinking that there is some wiggle room and that one can increase the value of $(x,u)$.
-This is true, but only because of the limited, local view, since the ``true'' value of $(y,u)$ is $0$. \end{example}
+This is true, but only because of the limited, local view, since the ``true'' value of $(y,u)$ is $0$. \end{exa}